Digital-Preservation-Coalition/bit-list/content/entries/custom-online-databases/index.en.md

   - year: 2024
     trend: no-change
     classification: endangered
-hazards: Lack of export options; lack of system maintenance; expired domain;
-  lack of export functionality; lack of technical knowledge and skills; limited or dysfunctional data management planning; web capture challenges that means unlikely to be picked up by automatic crawlers; uncertainty over IPR or the presence of orphaned works
+hazards: Lack of export options; lack of system maintenance; expired domain; lack of export functionality; lack of technical knowledge and skills; limited or dysfunctional data management planning; web capture challenges that means unlikely to be picked up by automatic crawlers; uncertainty over IPR or the presence of orphaned works
-mitigations: Backup and documentation; preservation capability in designated repository; use of open formats and open source or other licencing that enables preservation; enabled export options; robust data management planning;
-  documented and managed professionally
+mitigations: Backup and documentation; preservation capability in designated repository; use of open formats and open source or other licencing that enables preservation; enabled export options; robust data management planning; documented and managed professionally
 year-added: 2023
 published: 2025-08-22
-last-updated: 2025-08-22
+last-updated: "2024-11-07"
 aliases:
   - /digipres/champion-digital-preservation/bit-list/endangered/bitlist-custom-online-databases
-comments: >-
+comments: |-
   The preservation is highly dependent on the software used but, no matter what, once the project has reached its end, it starts to become vulnerable.

   Often, the online databases are of interest to a sub-discipline-specific group of people, e.g. archaeologists specialized on cuneiform tablets.
 But the material itself often is then invaluable for this group because of the great effort invested in compiling it.

   Databases for citizen science also provide an example where the upload of information directly into it makes it distinctive.

   Emulation can be used to preserve these databases.
 For example, Yale University is preserving databases, especially SQL databases for websites, using EAASI.
 There are technical challenges, but the databases can be preserved, and have found issues are often around access to data and workforce development of technical skills to undertake preservation actions.
 There is a risk, however, that some of the databases cannot be exposed to the web as they have no survival time and/or cannot make them available as they were intended to be used.
 case-studies:
-  - title: "Academics Retire and Servers Die: Adventures in the Hosting and Storage of Digital Humanities Projects"
+  - title: 'Academics Retire and Servers Die: Adventures in the Hosting and Storage of Digital Humanities Projects'
     publisher: Digital Humanities Quarterly
-    authors: "Cummings, J. "
+    authors: 'Cummings, J. '
     year: 2019
     url: http://digitalhumanities.org/dhq/vol/17/1/000669/000669.html
     accessed: 2023-10-24